Language Guide (proto 2)

 [3] 64-bit or unsigned 32-bit integers are always represented as long when decoded, but can be an int if an int is given when setting the field.
 In all cases, the value must fit in the type represented when set.
 See [2].

-For example, let’s say you want to provide a default value of 10 for a
+fields.
+For example, let’s say you want to provide a default value of 10 for the

 optional int32 result_per_page = 3 [default = 10];